 Meg Leta Jones

 Meg Leta Jones is an Associate Professor in the Communication, Culture & Technology Department at Georgetown University where she researches rules and technological change with a focus on privacy, memory, innovation, and automation in digital information and computing technologies.
 She is also a faculty fellow in the Georgetown Ethics Lab, core faculty member of the Science, Technology, and International Affairs program in Georgetown's School of Foreign Service, a fellow with the Gender Justice Initiative, and an affiliate faculty member at the Institute for Technology Law & Policy in the Georgetown Law Center, and visiting affiliate faculty at the Brussels Privacy Hub at Vrije Universiteit Brussel.

 Meg holds a Ph.D. in Technology, Media, and Society from the University of Colorado’s School of Engineering & Applied Sciences and a J.D. from the University of Illinois.
-Her research covers comparative information and communication technology law, critical internet and algorithm studies, governance of emerging technologies, and the legal history of technology.
-Her first book, Ctrl+Z: The Right to be Forgotten is about the social, legal, and technical issues surrounding digital oblivion.
-Her next book project, The Character of Consent: How Cookies Broke The Internet, tells the transatlantic legal history of computer privacy through a familiar technical object.
+Her research covers comparative information and communication technology law, critical data/information/internet/algorithm studies, and the legal history of technology.
+Her first book, Ctrl+Z: The Right to be Forgotten, is about the social, legal, and technical issues surrounding digital oblivion.
+Her next book project, The Character of Consent: How Cookies Broke The Internet, tells the transatlantic history of digital consent through a familiar technical object.
 More details about her work can be found at MegLeta.com